Radnaskel/parkinsons-transcriptomics-ml/README.md

    *Innate or adaptive immunity?
 The example of natural killer cells.*
    Science, 331(6013), 44–49.

-8. Abel, A., & Funk, C. D. (2016).
-   *Metabolism of prostaglandins and the role of prostaglandin D synthase (PTGDS) in neurological disease.*
-   Journal of Lipid Research.

-9. Cooper, A. A., Gitler, A. D., Cashikar, A., et al. (2006).
+8. Cooper, A. A., Gitler, A. D., Cashikar, A., et al. (2006).
    *Alpha-synuclein blocks ER-Golgi traffic and Rab1 rescues neuron loss.*
    Science, 313(5785), 324–328.

-10. NCBI Gene Database.
+9. NCBI Gene Database.
     Gene annotations used for biological interpretation.

-11. UniProt Knowledgebase (UniProtKB).
+10. UniProt Knowledgebase (UniProtKB).
     Functional annotations of candidate genes.

-12. Affymetrix GPL570 and GPL96 platform annotation files.
+11. Affymetrix GPL570 and GPL96 platform annotation files.
     Used for probe-to-gene mapping and cross-platform harmonization.

 ---